 you can execute the Stored Procedure spDeleteTask

-and pass Task ID as parameter value.
+and pass Task ID as a parameter value.
 For instance:

 exec spdeletetask 473914